 The Department of Geology supports the Adolescence Education: Earth Science and Earth Science concentration in Early Childhood & Childhood Education programs which are housed in the School of Education, Department of Teaching & Learning.
 Below are the Earth Science components of those programs (you may also refer to the Undergraduate Catalog):

-Physical Geology (GLG220) provides an introduction to the geological sciences and is recommended for entering freshmen.
-Historical Geology (GLG301) should be taken in the following semester.
-General Chemistry I (CHM201) and Calculus I (MAT251, if required) should also be taken in the freshman year if possible.
-A Math Placement Level of 5 (MPL5) is a prerequisite for these majors.
-This can be met by passing Pre-Calculus (MAT181) with a C- or better.
+Physical Geology (GLG201 and GLG211 Physical Geology Lab) provides an introduction to the geological sciences and is recommended for first-year students.
+Historical Geology (GLG202) should be taken in the following semester.
+General Chemistry I (CHE201 and CHE211 General Chemistry I Lab) and Calculus I (MAT251, if required) should also be taken in the first year, if possible.
+A Math Placement Level of 5 (MPL5) is a prerequisite for these majors and can be met by passing Precalculus (MAT181) with a C- or better.
 Students accepted into a program with a lower MPL must meet this requirement prior to graduation.

-Transfer students should complete as many of the cognate courses as possible before entering SUNY New Paltz.
-Ideally one year each of college level chemistry, physics, and calculus should be completed in addition to a one year laboratory sequence in geology (equivalent to Physical Geology and Historical Geology).
+Transfer students should complete as many of the cognate courses as possible before entering SUNY New Paltz - ideally, one year each of college-level chemistry, physics, and calculus should be completed, in addition to a one-year laboratory sequence in geology (equivalent to Physical Geology and Historical Geology).
+Please also refer to the SUNY Transfer Path for Geology for more details.
 Additional courses in astronomy and meteorology are highly recommended.